rsdoiel/antenna/archives/2025/journalism_2025.28.md

 date: 2025-07-16, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated July 16 at 2:30 p.m.</em>
 The UC Board of Regents appointed Miguel Craven on Wednesday to be its student regent for the 2026-2027 academic year.
-Craven, the first student regent with an engineering background, received a Bachelor of Science in mechanical engineering from UC Merced in May and will pursue a master’s in energy systems at UC Davis this fall.

 <br>